jananitv20/jananitv20/README.md

 I Organzie tech talk and physical meetup shows , also Travel to college to mentor studnets to learn AWSCLOUD.

-The goal of our community is to bring together companies, leaders and professionals from around the world to share ideas and upksill memebers in Generaative AI , ML . socialize and work together on advancing the present and future success of the project.
+The goal of our community is to bring together companies, leaders and professionals from around the world to share ideas and upksill memebers in Generaative AI , ML . .
 At Cloudnloud Data/Gen AI/ML Labs India, we are organizing free tech sessions , technical trainings and technical discussions on various IT technologies & open source tools.

 # I am Leader and Co-organizer at CloudnLoud Data/Gen AL/ML Labs India with around 1000 Followers